SophieDufrane/redeemit-platform/README.md

   Admins can add new items to the gift card catalogue, including details like name, description, points required, etc...

 2. **Edit Existing Reward** *(should have)*
-   dmins can modify details of existing gift card, such as updating the item name, description, or point value.
+  Admins can modify details of existing gift card, such as updating the item name, description, or point value.

 3. **Delete Reward** *(should have)*
   Admins can remove gift card from the catalogue to keep the list up-to-date and relevant.